Sending an Event

 COMPLETED | All matching rules evaluated and their allowed actions executed |

-Failed events retry automatically with exponential backoff (2s, 4s, 8s, 16s, 32s) up to 5 attempts.
-You can also retry manually:
+Transient failures (infrastructure errors, timeouts) retry automatically with exponential backoff (2s, 4s, 8s, 16s, 32s), up to 5 retries.
+Validation failures are terminal; fix the cause and retry manually:

 PENDING for a fresh set of attempts.